What is a Research Study?

 How Can I Participate in Research?

 One of the best ways to help support the Offord Centre for Child Studies and the research we do is to participate in a research study yourself!
 Research is dependent on volunteers willing to participate; their participation helps us gain important knowledge that can be used to help others in the future.
-Please click here for a list of studies currently recruiting participants.
+Please click here for a list of our current studies.